 Another great frugal approach to holistic healthcare is to take measures to have a healthy respiratory system.

-Some great options to have a healthy respiratory system are to get into nature and take walks, do yoga and practice deep breathing, and meditation.
+Some great options to have a healthy respiratory system are to get into nature and take walks, do yoga or other light exercise, and practice deep breathing.
 These are all extremely beneficial to lung health and cost you nothing.

 In the case that you may actually be sick with a respiratory issue, the following are great frugal approaches to holistic respiratory healing.